Mentallo and the Fixer

-Mentallo and the Fixer (sometimes written as Mentallo & the Fixer) is the project name used by Texan electro-industrial musicians Gary Dassing (Mentallo) and Dwayne Dassing (The Fixer) from 1988 to 1999, and by Gary Dassing alone from 1999 to the present day.
+Mentallo and the Fixer (sometimes written as Mentallo & The Fixer) is the project name used by American electro-industrial musicians Gary Dassing (Mentallo) and Dwayne Dassing (The Fixer) from 1988 to 1999, and by Gary Dassing alone from 1999 to the present day.
 The band has several releases on the American record label, Metropolis Records.
 They are named after two Marvel Comics characters.

 Biography

 The Dassing brothers first began experimenting with music by the means of more traditional rock music instruments, such as guitar and drums.
 However, by the time the two formed their first band Benestrophe with vocalist Richard Mendez, the instruments of choice became synthesizers and samplers.
 Most of the two tapes worth of material they recorded subsequently became available as the releases Sensory Deprivation and Auric Fires on Ras Dva Records.

-After parting ways with Mendez, the two brothers began work as Mentallo & The Fixer.
+Benestrophe dissolved due to competing obligations, with Mendez pursuing school and Dwayne Dassing moving to Austin, TX, for job prospects, leaving Gary Dassing in San Antonio to record tracks on his own.
+Gary produced demo tapes for friends in San Antonio, one of which passed through a DJ in California who subsequently passed it on to a fanzine named Technology Works.
+The zine published a review of the demo along with Gary's address, initiating a stream of requests for music that pushed Gary into formalizing a new project.
+The two brothers reunited in Austin and began work as Mentallo & The Fixer.
 A friend of Gary's brought the name "Mentallo & The Fixer" to his attention while still working on Benestrophe.
 After Benestrophe went dormant, the name resurfaced and, after Gary realized the names referred to two lesser-known comic book characters, the name grew on him.

 Their first album release No Rest for the Wicked saw a limited 500-copy run on vinyl and a CD by the Portuguese label Simbiose records, and also gained the attention of Talla 2XLC from Zoth Ommog records.
 Zoth Ommog released their next two major albums, Revelations 23 and Where Angels Fear to Tread.
 As an American band, working with European labels proved difficult and frustrating due to poor communications and, in the case of the Simbiose releases, a lack of a formal contract.

 Mentallo & The Fixer soon after began their long-term relationship with the American industrial music record label Metropolis Records with a domestic re-release of their second and third albums as well as a CD of unreleased back catalog material, Continuum.

 Meanwhile, in 1994, the Dassing brothers formed a side project with vocalist Michael Greene called Mainesthai.
 Mainesthai's two releases, Out to Lunch and Mentallo & The Fixer Meets Mainesthai were also both released on Metropolis Records, but not until 1998.
 Michael also participated in Mentallo's first U.S. tour in 1996, joining the band to perform Mainesthai tracks during their live sets.